 Value of Participating

-The Green Workplace Challenge has just wrapped up its fourth year-long competition.
+The Green Workplace Challenge has just wrapped up its fourth year-long competition, and will be now known as the Sustainable Pittsburgh Challenge.
 Since 2011, more than 250 organizations completed over 7,000 sustainable actions.
 Collectively, participants have saved enough energy to power more than 11,000 average U.S. homes for one year, resulting in a cumulative cost savings of more than $10 million.
 Check out the video below to see GWC 4.0 participants speak to the value they derived from participating in the program, and learn more about their sustainability initatives!

 Congratulations, GWC 4.0 Awardees!